-59. Mississippi's population is almost 38% Black-the highest percentage of any state in the nation-and sizable Black communities exist throughout the State.
-Those communities include several areas in which the Black population is

-60. Mississippi is also growing more diverse each year.
+- 43. Mississippi's population is almost 38% Black-the highest percentage of any state in the nation-and sizable Black communities exist throughout the State.
+Those communities include several areas in which the Black population is especially numerous and concentrated, such as the Mississippi Delta, the Jackson Metro area, the DeSoto County area, the Hattiesburg area, and in and around the Golden Triangle area, among others. - 44.
+Mississippi is also growing more diverse each year.
 Over the last decade, according to the 2020 Census, the State's Black population increased by around 20,000, with a BVAP percentage of approximately 36%.
 At the same time, the white population declined by around 50,000 overall, to approximately 58% of the voting age population.
 The Asian and Hispanic populations in Mississippi have also increased since 2010.
 Those changes were particularly notable in, among other areas, the Jackson Metro area, the Memphis suburbs in Northern Mississippi in and around DeSoto County, certain cities in the Golden Triangle area (such as Columbus and Starkville), the Hattiesburg metro area, and the Gulf Coast region-all of which saw increases and/or further concentration of the BVAP over the last decade.
 Each of these areas have been impermissibly impacted by the unlawful new maps.

-61. Despite Mississippi's sizable Black population, Black Mississippians have been shut out of political power for most of the State's history.
+- 45. Despite Mississippi's sizable Black population, Black Mississippians have been shut out of political power for most of the State's history.
 Before the Civil War, Black Mississippians were enslaved.
 After Reconstruction and the passage of Mississippi's 1890 Constitution, Black Mississippians were subject to a complete prohibition from politics as part of the Jim Crow regime.
-Throughout much of this period of total disenfranchisement, from at least the 1830s until the 1930s and the Great Migration, Black Mississippians have comprised most of the State's population.

-62. Even after the passage of the VRA in 1965-landmark legislation for which Mississippians organized, fought, and in some cases died-the State continued to manipulate electoral processes for years to keep Black Mississippians from obtaining the ballot and fair representation, including through discriminatory at-large districting schemes, dual registration systems, unfair candidate qualification requirements, and other mechanisms.
+Throughout much of this period of total disenfranchisement, from at least the 1830s until the 1930s and the Great Migration, Black Mississippians have comprised most of the State's population. - 46.
+Even after the passage of the VRA in 1965-landmark legislation for which Mississippians organized, fought, and in some cases died-the State continued to manipulate electoral processes for years to keep Black Mississippians from obtaining the ballot and fair representation, including through discriminatory at-large districting schemes, dual registration systems, unfair candidate qualification requirements, and other mechanisms.
 Mississippi has been successfully sued multiple times for violating the voting rights of its Black citizens by using the districting process to dilute Black voting strength and deny Black communities an equal opportunity to elect candidates of their choice.

-63. Due to persistent and overwhelming racial polarization in voting, and notwithstanding the State's sizable Black population, no Black Mississippian has ever been elected to statewide office in the 132 years since the adoption of the State's 1890 Constitution.
+47. Due to persistent and overwhelming racial polarization in voting, and notwithstanding the State's sizable Black population, no Black Mississippian has ever been elected to statewide office in the 132 years since the adoption of the State's 1890 Constitution.
 No Black Mississippian has ever served as Speaker of the House or President Pro Tempore of the Senate.
 Black candidates are rarely elected to legislative office in Mississippi outside of Black-majority districts.